The number one constituent question we get at the National Center is:

 Legislators are apprehensive of laws focused on end-of-life even though repeated polls show a majority of Americans support physician-assisted death laws.
 Both require years of background work and the engagement of expensive professional political advisors nearly every step of the way.

-The unfortunate reality is, while there’s a lot of activity and momentum in the New England region, not every state is ready to move forward immediately with Death with Dignity policy reform.
+The unfortunate reality is, while there’s a lot of activity and momentum in several areas, not every state is ready to move forward immediately with death with dignity policy reform.

 There are, however, lots of things you can do in your own state to jumpstart momentum and engage others.
 This article is first in a series about different ways to begin the process in your state.
 Today’s post is focused on identifying allies because one thing is certain: